| (From Chapter 16:) Richard paused before the great

 your daughter to a loveless marriage just so you can hold on

+to Rosings?"
 "Love?"
 Lady Catherine

 raged.
 "You speak the same foolishness as your cousin!
 Pemberley